fenago/data-science/lab_guides/Lab_8.md

  'p': 2, 'weights': 'uniform'}
 ```

-You can see from the output that the only parameter we are changing is
-k; everything else remains the same in each iteration.

-Simple, single-loop structures are fine for a grid search of a single
-hyperparameter, but what if we would like to try a second one?
-Remember
-that for k-NN we also have weights that can take values
-`uniform` or `distance`, the choice of which
-influences how k-NN learns how to classify points.

 To proceed, all we need to do is create a dictionary containing both the
 values of k and the weight functions we would like to try as separate